-(1) Believes they have been injured by a discriminatory housing practice; or
+(1) Believes they have been injured by a discriminatory housing practice; or provides emotional, cognitive, or similar support that alleviates one or more identified symptoms or effects of an individual's disability.
+See also, section 12185.

 (2) Believes that they will be injured by a discriminatory housing practice that is about to occur.